 \subsection{Animal Parsing}

-Though many datasets containing animals are built for classification, bounding box detection, recognition, and instance segmentation, only a small number of datasets are built for parsing animals, such as pose estimation \cite{DBLP:conf/cvpr/PeroRSF15,WelinderEtal2010,DBLP:journals/corr/abs-1908-05806,DBLP:conf/bmvc/NovotnyLV16,DBLP:journals/corr/abs-1906-05586} and animal part segmentation \cite{DBLP:conf/cvpr/ChenMLFUY14}.
-In addition, due to the labor required to annotating images, these datasets only cover a tiny portion of animal species in the world.
+Though there exists large scale datasets containing animals for classification, detection, and instance segmentation, there are only a small number of datasets built for pose estimation \cite{DBLP:conf/cvpr/PeroRSF15,WelinderEtal2010,DBLP:journals/corr/abs-1908-05806,DBLP:conf/bmvc/NovotnyLV16,DBLP:journals/corr/abs-1906-05586} and animal part segmentation \cite{DBLP:conf/cvpr/ChenMLFUY14}.
+Besides, annotating keypoints or parts is time-consuming and these datasets only cover a tiny portion of animal species in the world.

 Due to the lack of annotations, synthetic data has been widely used to address the problem \cite{DBLP:journals/corr/abs-1908-07201,DBLP:journals/corr/abs-1811-05804,DBLP:conf/cvpr/ZuffiKB18,DBLP:conf/cvpr/ZuffiKJB17}.
 Similar to SMPL models \cite{DBLP:journals/tog/LoperM0PB15} for humans, \cite{DBLP:conf/cvpr/ZuffiKJB17} proposes a method to learn articulated SMAL shape models for animals.
 Later, \cite{DBLP:conf/cvpr/ZuffiKB18} extracts more 3D shape details and is able to model new species.
 Unfortunately, these methods are built on manually extracted silhouettes and keypoint annotations.
-Recently, \cite{DBLP:journals/corr/abs-1908-07201} proposes to copy texture from real animals and trains models to predict 3D mesh of animals in an end-to-end manner.
-Most related to our method is \cite{DBLP:journals/corr/abs-1811-05804}, where authors propose a method to estimate animal poses in real images using synthetic silhouettes, which requires an additional robust segmentation model for real images during inference.
-In contrast, our strategy do not require any additional pre-trained models.
+Recently, \cite{DBLP:journals/corr/abs-1908-07201} proposes to copy texture from real animals and predicts 3D mesh of animals in an end-to-end manner.
+Most related to our method is \cite{DBLP:journals/corr/abs-1811-05804}, where authors propose a method to estimate animal poses on real images using synthetic silhouettes.
+Different from \cite{DBLP:journals/corr/abs-1811-05804} which requires an additional robust segmentation model for real images during inference, our strategy does not require any additional models.